JPEREZ215/cloudflare-docs/README.md

 Part of our application accesses the GitHub API (to populate the [Wrangler changelog](https://developers.cloudflare.com/workers/platform/changelog/wrangler/)).

 <!--
-Since GitHub gives a higher request limit to authenticated requests, you may want to add a [classic token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) with permissions for `repos:public_repo` to `/assets/secrets/github_token.txt`.
+Since GitHub gives a higher request limit to authenticated requests, you may want to add a [classic token](https://docs.github.com/es/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) with permissions for `repos:privado_repo` to `/assets/secrets/github_token.txt`.
 The token value should be the only thing in your file.
 -->

 ## Deployment